-Bangkok.
 The name of the city is enough for any veteran backpacker to take a big trip down memory lane.
 Its gilded temples and shrines, floating markets, vibrant shopping streets, and booming nightlife are like magnets for the nearly 20 million visitors a year who flock to the city every year.
-No wonder Forbes recently named Bangkok the world’s most travelled-to city, edging out London, Paris and Singapore.
+No wonder Forbes recently named Bangkok the world’s most-travelled-to city, edging out London, Paris, and Singapore!

-With that sort of tourism-volume, the amount of accommodation options in Bangkok is nothing short of staggering, and choosing where to stay can feel overwhelming.
+With that sort of insane tourism volume, the amount of accommodation options in Bangkok is nothing short of staggering, and choosing where to stay can feel overwhelming.

 Don’t worry, this is where I come in to help you!
-I’ve spent way too much time travelling Thailand, I made this list of the best hostels in Bangkok to find the best hostel for YOU.
+I’ve spent way too much time travelling Thailand and have made this list of the best hostels in Bangkok to find the best hostel for YOU.

 - Overall Best Hostel in Bangkok – Diff Hostel

-- Best Hostel for Solo Travelers in Bangkok – Mad Monkey Bangkok
+- Best Hostel for Solo Travellers in Bangkok – Mad Monkey Bangkok

 - Best Cheap Hostel in Bangkok – Revolution Hostel Asoke

-- Best Party Hostel in Bangkok – Playground Hostel
+- Best Party Hostel in Bangkok – Lub d Bangkok Siam

 - Best Hostel for Digital Nomads in Bangkok – Once Again Hostel

-There are loads of backpacker places to stay in Bangkok so how to sort the wheat from the chaff?
-Obviously, the ‘best’ anything is 100% up for debate, but when I travel in hostels, there are a few things I keep in mind.
+There are loads of backpacker places to stay in Bangkok, so how to sort the wheat from the chaff?
+Obviously, the “best” anything is 100% up for debate, but when I travel in hostels, there are a few things I keep in mind.
 I always look for hostels on HOSTELWORLD, you’ll find the best options there.
 This platform offers you a super-safe and efficient booking process.
 All hostels are displayed with a rating and previous guest reviews.
 You can also filter your personal travel needs easily and find the perfect place for you.

-Finding a hostel in Thailand isn’t that tough since it is literally a backpacker ghetto – the challenge is finding a GOOD one as so many of them are sub-standard.
-So, here is a list of some of the best hostels in Bangkok Thailand based on what they offer, so you find at least one (or maybe 4) that suits you and makes your travel planning easy.
+Finding a hostel in Thailand isn’t that tough since it is virtually a backpacker haven – the challenge is finding a GOOD one as so many of them are substandard.
+So, here is a list of some of the best hostels in Bangkok, Thailand, based on what they offer, so you find at least one that suits you and makes your travel planning easy!

 - Free Breakfast